Sulayman ibn Khalid: Brothers

-Death
+With the exception of Abdullah al-Asghar, all of Sulayman’s brothers are recorded as having seen Muhammad during their youth.

+Military career and death

-Sulayman fought alongside his brothers and father in the conquests of Iraq and Syria.
-During the conquest of Wardan, he was surrounded by Romans.
-His right hand was cut off, so he wielded the sword with his left hand until it too was severed.
-He was then stabbed in the chest and killed.
+Sulayman served as a combatant alongside his brothers and father during the expansion of the Caliphate into Iraq and Syria.
+During the conquest of Wardan in the Egyptian campaign, he was surrounded by Byzantine forces.
+Historical accounts describe a fierce engagement in which his right hand was severed; he continued to fight using his left hand until it was also severed.
+He was ultimately killed by a spear wound to the chest.
 The poet ‘Amr ibn Yasir composed verses in his honor: